What Is Robert Pine's Net Worth?

 Film

-Robert arrived in Hollywood in 1964 and gained roles in several westerns such as "Gunpoint" in 1966 and "Journey to Shiloh" in 1968.
+Robert arrived in Hollywood in 1964 and gained roles in Westerns such as "Gunpoint" in 1966 and "Journey to Shiloh" in 1968.
 From 1964 to 1967, he was contracted by Universal Studios.
 He went on to appear in dozens of films.
-In 1979, he portrayed the character of Lieutenant Jim Ravencroft, alongside American actor Don Knotts in the comedy-western film "The Apple Dumpling Gang Rides Again."
-In 1996, he played the President's Chief of Staff in the American science fiction film "Independence Day," starring American actor Will Smith.
-In 2016, Robert played the character of Earl in the American romantic comedy drama "Mother's Day," starring American actresses Jennifer Aniston and Julia Roberts.
+In 1979, Pine portrayed Lieutenant Jim Ravencroft, alongside Don Knotts in the comedy-western film "The Apple Dumpling Gang Rides Again."
+In 1996, he played the President's Chief of Staff in the American science fiction film "Independence Day," starring Will Smith.
+In 2016, Robert played the character of Earl in the American romantic comedy-drama "Mother's Day," starring Jennifer Aniston and Julia Roberts.

 Television

-Robert Pine's first television role was that of Denny Wentworth on an episode of "Kraft Suspense Theatre" in 1964.
+Pine's first television role was Denny Wentworth on an episode of "Kraft Suspense Theatre" in 1964.
 Throughout the 1960s, he appeared in such popular shows as "The Virginian," "Lost in Space" and "The Lucy Show."
-He appeared in two episodes of "The Mod Squad" in 1972, "Charlie's Angels' in 1976 and "The Bob Newhart Show" in 1977.
+He appeared in two episodes of "The Mod Squad" in 1972, "Charlie's Angels' in 1976, and "The Bob Newhart Show" in 1977.

 From 1977 to 1983, Robert starred on the American crime drama television series "CHiPS," which followed the lives of two motorcycle officers employed by the California Highway Patrol.
-NBS broadcast the show for six seasons.
-On the show, Robert portrayed the gruff character of Sergeant Joseph Getraer in 139 episodes.
+NBC broadcast the show for six seasons.
+On the show, Robert portrayed the gruff Sergeant Joseph Getraer in 139 episodes.

 He starred as Dr. Horace Baltz in the 2022 Apple+TV dramatic miniseries "Five Days at Memorial."
 The show concerns the intensive care medical staff at Memorial Medical Center in New Orleans as they struggle to treat patients during the aftermath of Hurricane Katrina while the facility is without electrical power for five days.
 The show was an adaption of the 2013 non-fiction award-winning book of the same name, by Sheri Fink.

-In 1998, a made-for-television movie "CHiPS '99" premiered, including several cast members from the original series reprising their roles.
-Robert Pine returned to play Joe Getraer, who was promoted to California Highway Patrol Commissioner.
+In 1998, the made-for-television movie "CHiPS '99" premiered, including several cast members from the original series reprising their roles.
+Robert returned to play Joe Getraer, who was promoted to California Highway Patrol Commissioner.

 Stage